 Biological tissues are soft, curvy and dynamic; modern electronic devices are rigid, planar and everlasting.
 Innovations that eliminate this profound mismatch would create soft materials and devices with wide application opportunities in fundamental biomedical research, clinical health care, human-machine interface, intelligent robots, consumer appliances, internet of things, environmental monitoring, food safety and quality inspection, smart cities, defense, homeland security, and many others.
-Through fundamental innovations in material synthesis, device design, and manufacturing approaches, along with deep-learning-based data analysis, our research group aims to enable and translate next-generation soft materials and devices with unprecedented attributes to bring the solutions to the grand challenges faced by our society.
+Through fundamental innovations in material synthesis, device design, and manufacturing approaches, together with deep-learning-based data analysis, our research group aims to enable and translate next-generation soft materials and devices with unprecedented attributes to bring the solutions to the grand challenges faced by our society.
 Current areas of interest include the below three themes.

 I. Synthesis and Manipulation of Soft Materials